Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-3.md

   - The new file must contain the callback for the analysis, what happens when the user click on `Apply` in the calculation dialog.
   - The new file can contain the analysis it-self

+ >[!WARNING]
+ > The new file name must be unique, ensure that no other file in the project has the same name that the name you want to pick

 ## 2. Writting the calculation callbacks in the file `analysiscall.c`

 ```C